 How to compare transfer companies when transferring money from Argentina?

-- Flexible transfer options.
+• Flexible transfer options.
 Ask if you can schedule payments in advance or protect your transfer from market fluctuations with a limit order or forward contract.

-Advantages of using wire money transfers
+• Benefits of using non-cash money transfers